 8. Other comfort measures: fill a water bottle 3/4 of the way full with warm water.
 Wrap in towel and place behind Childs ear in neck groove.

 Please use your judgement, and be aware of times when you should take your child in.
-If the earache does not resolve or is accompanied by a fever lasting more than 5 days, or any other concerning symptoms, make sure you go see your doctor.
+If the earache does not resolve or is accompanied by a fever lasting more than 5 days, or any other concerning symptoms, make sure you go see your doctor. *These are simply the things that have worked for me and should not be taken as medical advice.

 Being a parent is hard work and we all just want what is best for our children.
 My goal is to help parents take their children’s health into their own hands, by learning ways to keep them healthy and care for various ailments at home.
 It is easy to feel useless when your baby is sick, and that is what needs to change.
 There ARE things you can do!